Jerry Duplessis

-Jerry "Wonda" Duplessis (born 9 August 1975) is a Haitian music producer, film score composer, entrepreneur and philanthropist.
-His first major success was as a producer for the Fugees' 1996 album The Score.
-He also played the bass guitar with the Fugees, and group member Wyclef Jean is his cousin.
+Jerry "Wonda" Duplessis (born August 9, 1975) is a Haitian record producer and musician.
+His first major success came as the producer of the Fugees' 1996 album The Score.
+He served as the bass guitarist for the group and is the cousin of Wyclef Jean, with whom he has collaborated on multiple projects.

-Music career

 Early life

 Jerry "Wonda" Duplessis was born and raised in a suburb of Port-au-Prince, Haiti.
 At 14, he began playing the bass.
-Early influences at this time included Aston Barrett, and James Jamerson.
-At 16, he was sent to the US and was raised by his father and his aunt who was also Wyclef's mother.
+Early influences at this time included musicians Aston Barrett, and James Jamerson.
+At 16, he was sent to the US and was raised by his father and his aunt who was also musician Wyclef's mother.
 The basement of their family home soon became their home studio.

 From church to some time at the Institute of Audio Research, and gigs wherever he could play, their home studio "Booga Basement" was opened serving artists near New Jersey.
 Wyclef, Samuel Pras Michel, and Lauryn Hill would then unite to create a new Caribbean style group ultimately known as the Fugees.
-Wonda and Wyclef would align to provide production for the group which would be signed by Ruffhouse/Columbia.
+Wonda and Wyclef would align to provide production for the group which would be signed by Ruffhouse/Columbia Records.
 Label mates at the time would include Cypress Hill and Kris Kross.